WaiveCar/Waivecar/src/views/site/faq.md

 * Accidents

 ### Does it cost any money to sign up?
 Nope!
-We promise there REALLY are no catches.
+We promise there really are no catches.
 We're that magical.

 ### Why do I need a credit card to sign up if it's free?
 We charge a temporary $20 hold on your card when you book a car that is immediately refunded just to make sure there are funds in case you go over the 2 free hours!